Labour economics: minimum wages, employment protection legislation, psychic disorders, labour market programmes.

 - What are the effects of different components in employment protection legislation, like notice periods and seniority rules, on employment, worker mobility and wages?

 - Can psychic disorders among young people be explained by their having difficulties on the labour market?

 Effects of Payroll Tax Cuts for Young Workers

 Very little is known about the complex minimum wage systems in the countries where minimum wages are set through collective bargaining between employers and unions, i.e., the Scandinavian countries, Austria, Germany, Italy and Switzerland.
-The aim of this project.is to provide information about the levels and differentiation of minimum wages in Sweden, examine the effects of minimum wages on employment and other outcomes and to discuss possible consequences of increasing competition from low-wage countries, including the new EU member states.
+The aim of this project.is to provide information about the levels and differentiation of minimum wages in Sweden, examine the effects of minimum wages on employment, wage dynamics and other outcomes.